harshakrishna15/yt-dlp-gui/README.md

 Paste a video URL, choose container/codec, select a format, and pick an output folder.
 Keep the window open until downloads finish; progress and errors are shown in the UI.

+### FFmpeg

+`yt-dlp` can download many formats without FFmpeg, but FFmpeg is needed for some common operations:

+- Merging separate video+audio streams into a single file
+- Re-encoding WebM → MP4 when “Convert to MP4” is enabled
+- Some container conversions and post-processing steps

+Install FFmpeg and ensure it’s on your `PATH`:

+- macOS: `brew install ffmpeg`
+- Windows: install FFmpeg and add `ffmpeg.exe` to `PATH`

 ### Convenience scripts

 - macOS: `scripts/setup_mac.sh`